nspacestd/raidbus/rules.md

 :bangbang: **Reporting** :bangbang:
-If you see anyone breaking the rules, please report them using this google form: https://docs.google.com/forms/d/e/1FAIpQLScRiH64YBkoJ9-YuDBThD48dbfB29AbgmA1N7_k-JCvyUofSA/viewform
+If you see anyone breaking the rules or behaving inappropriately, please report them using this google form: https://docs.google.com/forms/d/e/1FAIpQLScRiH64YBkoJ9-YuDBThD48dbfB29AbgmA1N7_k-JCvyUofSA/viewform
 Try to provide as much evidence as possible